 - There are parental control tools that you can use to manage or monitor how your child uses the internet and mobile apps, but not all children need or benefit from these tools.
 If you do use such a tool, be sure to talk about it in advance with your child and explain why you’re using it.
-For more ideas on how to best utilize monitoring tools, see What parents should think about before using parental controls from ConnectSafely.
+For more ideas on how to best utilize monitoring tools, see the Parent’s Guide to Parental Controls from ConnectSafely.

 - Pay attention to how you use technology when your kids are watching.
 You are their most important role model so it’s important for them to see you balance your home and work life as well as your use of technology.